airthreesixty/website-air360/content/en/homepage.lazy.md

 ::what-is-air360
 #title
-Say hello to insights<br>
+Say hello to quick insights<br>
-Say goodbye to headaches
+Say goodbye to analytics headaches
 #description
 Air360 simplifies the process of comprehending the digital user experience.
 It reveals customer behaviors that are invisible to conventional analysis methods.
 Enabling quicker, more intuitive digital experience creation that boosts analysis efficiency and enhances conversion rate.